cjnnewman/cjnnewman/README.md

 🌱 Currently Learning:

-   - I am currently focused on web design and expanding my skillset to include a deeper knowledge of Express and Flask in order to assist with the Homeland Security project.
+   - I am currently focused on web design and expanding my skillset to include a deeper knowledge of Electron and Flask in order to assist with the Homeland Security project.

 📫 Contact Me